 FIFICATION

-Hitake Development Cos certifies that this CONTRACTOR's Statement for Public Disclosure
+VI tale Development Cos certifies that this CONTRACTOR's Statement for Public Disclosure

-The CONTRACTOR,, hereby certifies that this CONTRACTOR's Statement for Public Disclosure
+The CONTRACTOR, hereby certifies that this CONTRACTOR's Statement for Public Disclosure

-OR's qualifications and financial responsibility, including financial
+and the attached information/evidence of the CONTRACT OR's qualifications and financial responsibility, including financial

 statements, are true and correct to the best of CONTRAC CTOR's knowledge and belief.

+~

+D 0

-By: By:
+By: By: Signature

 Signature Signature

-Print Name: Ginger Hitzke Print Name:
+Print Name: Gin ver (+1+2) Print Name:

+D. I OI

-Title: Westent Title:
+Title: THE SHEW Title:

-Dated: 35/25 Dated:
+Dated: 35/25 Detecti

+Dated.
+43163 Dated:

+'

-jurisdiction or any department or agency of the United not more than five years, or both.
-States, shall be fined not more than \$10,000 or imprisoned for
+or fraudulent statement or entry, in any matter within the States, shall be fined not more than \$10,000 or imprisoned for

 JURAT

 State of California

 County of

 Subscribed and sworn to (or affirmed) before me on this day of, 20

 by personally known to me or proved to me on the basis of

 satisfactory evidence to be the person(s) who appeared before me.

-Signature of Notary